chizzletaz/MilestoneProject4/TEST.md

 ![product review](https://github.com/chizzletaz/SpaceTravelAgency/blob/main/README/images/userstory-7a.png)

-### Viewing and navigation:
+### Registration and User Accounts:
-**8. As a traveler/shopper I want to be able to	add, edit and delete my own review so that I can let others/the site owner know my experience and help other users.**
+**8. As a user I want to be able to	add, edit and delete my own review so that I can let others/the site owner know my experience and help other users.**
 - When a user is logged in they can go to an product or trip page and click the 'Write Review' button.
 A form will appear where they can add their review.
 ![add review form](https://github.com/chizzletaz/SpaceTravelAgency/blob/main/README/images/userstory-8a.png)
 - When a user is logged in and the review is theirs, an edit button and a delete icon is shown on their review: